Aztekium: Etymology

 Its name is dedicated to the Aztec people, due to the resemblance between the plant's shape and certain Aztec sculptures.

 Distribution

-This genus is found only in the state of Nuevo León in Mexico.
+This genus is found only in the states of Nuevo León and Tamaulipas in Mexico.
 It was estimated that there were in the order of tens of millions of plants of A. hintonii, and at present most of its range is pristine.
 Though A. ritteri has been collected for decades and there has been destruction of its habitat, the number of plants in habitat is several million.

 Cultivation

 These species grow extremely slowly, taking around two years to attain a diameter of 3 mm.
 They are usually propagated by seeds.

 Phytochemistry

 The plants contain the following compounds: